-Stalks: They are non-living ribbon, and like tubular appendages excreted by some bacterial cells, e.g. found in Gallionella or lanctomyces.
+Stalks: They are non-living ribbon-like or tubular appendages excreted by some bacterial cells, e.g found in Gallionella or Lanctomyces.

 They aid in attachment of the cells to surfaces.
 Some bacteria possess oval structures called endospores (these are not appendages) formed within certain bacteria specie that represent a dormant stage in the growth cycle of the organism.
 They are formed in response to nutritional deprivation within the vegetative bacterial cell.
-Highly resistant to injurious effects of heat, drying, pressure and many chemical disinfectants.
-Seen in Bacillus and Clostridium spp.
-And can reverse to vegetative form when environmentally convenient.
+Highly resistant to injurious effects of heat, drying, pressure, and many chemical disinfectants.
+Seen in Bacillus and Clostridium spp and can reverse to vegetative form when environmental conditions become convenient.